 Because the decedent's final return reports the income received before death, and the first fiduciary income tax return reports the income received after death, the income must be allocated between the two periods (and the two returns) based on when the income was received relative to the date of death.
 Invariably, some of the income allocable to the fiduciary income tax return will be incorrectly reported on 1099s showing the decedent's name and social security number, due to delays in closing the decedent's accounts and opening accounts for the estate.
-The accountant preparing the two returns will need to make appropriate adjustments/allocations.
+The accountant preparing the two returns will need to make appropriate adjustments/allocations, and most accountants are very adept at doing so.
 Some accountants report the full amounts of the 1099s on the decedent's final return, and then show negative entries for amounts properly reportable on the fiduciary return, in hopes of avoiding inquiries from the IRS asking about mismatches between the 1099s and the decedent's final return.